 GnRH agonists and GnRH antagonists both work by preventing the production of estrogen, resulting in a temporary, reversible, menopause-like state.
 While taking drugs in these classes, women will not ovulate or menstruate, and they cannot get pregnant.
 Endometriosis symptoms are usually minimized, and the disease will not progress while taking the medication.
 Menstrual periods and fertility usually return after treatment with these drugs is stopped.

-Common side effects of GnRH agonists and antagonists are symptoms typical of menopause including hot flashes, tiredness, problems sleeping, headache, depression, joint and muscle stiffness, and vaginal dryness.
+Common side effects of GnRH agonists and antagonists are symptoms typical of menopause, including hot flashes, tiredness, problems sleeping, headache, depression, joint and muscle stiffness, and vaginal dryness.
 Staying on these drugs for prolonged periods may raise the risk for heart complications and bone loss.
 Some doctors may recommend taking breaks between courses of GnRH agonists or antagonists.
+Add-back regimens with progesterone, such as daily oral Norethindrone, may be prescribed together with a GnRH agonist to help reduce side effects without sacrificing effectiveness in relieving pain.

 Danocrine (Danazol) is another hormonal treatment that stops the release of hormones involved in the menstrual cycle.
 Danocrine is a male steroid hormone, or androgen, that creates a menopause-like effect similar to GnRH agonists and antagonists.

 Many women experience side effects while taking Danocrine that include oily skin, acne, weight gain, muscle cramps, tiredness, smaller breasts, and sore breasts.
-Danocrine may cause masculinizing effects such as deepened voice or increased hair growth.
+Danocrine may cause masculinizing effects, such as a deepened voice or increased hair growth.

-Laparoscopy surgery is necessary to diagnose endometriosis, and many women undergo laparoscopic surgery to remove endometrial growths.
 Laparoscopy is a minimally invasive surgical method during which small incisions are made in the abdominal wall.
-The surgeon inserts a small camera and surgical tools into the pelvic cavity to examine and cut or burn away endometrial implants and remove adhesions.
+The surgeon inserts a small camera and surgical tools into the pelvic cavity to examine and cut or burn away endometriosis implants and remove adhesions.